bissquit/postfix-dovecot-maildir/README.md

-# postfix-dovecot-maildir
+# Postfix and Dovecot with maildir
 The simple configuration of Postfix and Dovecot with maildir store.

-Steps before container building
+##Steps before container building

-Change enviroments DomainName and UserName in dockerfile.
+You need to manually change enviroments `DomainName` and `UserName` in dockerfile.

-NOTE: after the container has build from this dockerfile, you need to set up a password for mail user.
+##Steps after container has build

+You need to set up a password for mail user with sh-command

+__passwd__ `username`

+where `username` - the username whitch you set up in UserName enviroment in dockerfile.